-We have reserved Goose Island A and B campsite for everyone to camp at both Friday and Saturday night.
+We have reserved Goose Island A and B campsite for everyone to camp at both for Sunday and Monday nights, April 8th and 9th.
 It is only 1.4 miles up river from Hwy 191.
 It will take about 5 - 10 minutes to get there from downtown Moab.
 It can accomodate everyone in the course.
-It is very close to Negro Bill Canyon.
+It is very close to Grandstaff (Negro Bill) Canyon.
 There are toilets there.
 It is an improved campground with shade covering.
 It will be warm weather but cool at nights.

 Note: Please take as few cars as possible.
 There is room for people but not for everyone's cars.
 Also try to be quiet.

 For information on places to stay, camp, shower, eat, travel directions please read the following document: